What is Data Analytics?

 1. Data Quality and Security Issues

 Ensuring the accuracy and security of data is paramount.
-Challenges arise from factors like human errors, malicious attacks, and system failures, especially when dealing with data from various sources.
+Data analytics challenges arise from factors like human errors, malicious attacks, and system failures, especially when dealing with data from various sources.
 Combining diverse datasets demands meticulous handling to prevent inaccuracies or inconsistencies, preserving the integrity of analytics.
 Vulnerabilities in managing data from multiple sources heighten the risk of breaches, impacting data confidentiality and overall trust.
 Robust measures are imperative to uphold data quality and security in the intricate landscape of diverse data sources.
 According to a report by IBM, poor data quality costs the US economy $3.1 trillion per year.

 2. Data Literacy and Skills Gap